 Peyronie's Disease & Smoking

 Are men who smoke at greater risk of Peyronie’s disease?
 Whilst we have strong evidence from clinical trials, we do know that smoking is bad for your health.
 Smoking can affect a number of your bodily functions and lead to a number of complications.
 As a corollary, these complications can be strong contributory factors in the development of Peyronie’s disease.
-Some of these contributory factors are listed below.
+Some of these contributory factors are listed below the video.

 Constricted Blood Vessels